ebuchman/blog/content/posts/uoa-liquidity.md

 relief.
 Of course this capacity could also be greatly abused by the sovereign itself, to relieve its own debts.

-Capitalism is marked by a new kind of debt relief, an institutionaliation of the debts of the sovereign in a manner in which they are never really expected to be paid back - they are perenially deferred by becoming money.
+Modern Capitalism is marked by a new kind of debt relief, an institutionaliation of the debts of the sovereign in a manner in which they are never really expected to be paid back - they are perenially deferred by becoming money.
 This perennial rolling over of debt gives cover to a